Bubble Planner: Planning High-speed Smooth Quadrotor Trajectories using Receding Corridors: Related Works

 \subsection{Corridor-based Trajectory Planning}

-To ensure safe quadrotor flights, corridor-based trajectory planning methods are popular in recent years.
-Chen \etal~\cite{chen2015real} build a discrete graph from an OctoMap structure and directly use free cubes in OctoMap as the corridor constraints.
-Liu \etal~\cite{liu_sfc} uses polyhedrons to represent the free space, which is also called convex decomposition.
-Each cube or polyhedron on the flight corridor then imposes multiple linear hyperplane constraints in the subsequent trajectory optimization.
-Sphere-shaped corridor is also very commonly used.
-Compared with polyhedrons, a sphere imposes only one constraint in the trajectory optimization and can often be quickly obtained by \textit{Nearest Neighbor Search} (NN-Search) using a KD-Tree structure.
+Corridor-based trajectory planning methods, which use geometrical shapes to represent free space, have been popular in recent years.
+Chen \etal~\cite{chen2015real} build a discrete graph from an OctoMap structure \cite{hornung2013octomap} and directly {use} free cubes in OctoMap as the corridor constraints.
+Liu \etal~\cite{liu_sfc} use polyhedrons to represent the free space, also called convex decomposition.
+Each cube or polyhedron on the flight corridor then imposes multiple linear hyperplane constraints in the subsequent trajectory optimization. {Sphere-shaped} corridors are also very commonly used.
+Compared with polyhedrons, a sphere imposes only one constraint in the trajectory optimization.
+It can often be quickly obtained by \textit{Nearest Neighbor Search} (NN-Search) using a KD-Tree structure.
 Gao \etal~\cite{gao2019flying} propose a sphere-shaped corridor generation scheme under the RRT* framework.
 Ji \etal~\cite{ji2021mapless} propose a forward-spanning-tree-based spherical corridor generation scheme.
-These two methods can generate corridor in a relatively short time.
-However, their frontend only considers the connectivity of adjacent spheres.
-The found spheres often have small overlaps between adjacent ones, which over constrains the subsequent trajectory optimization and leaves very small space for the quadrotor to maneuver at high speeds.
-Another problem of them is the lack of explicit consideration of the quadrotor current speed, the resulting flight corridor often does not contain sufficient space for the quadrotor to maneuver from its current speed.
+These two methods can generate corridors in a relatively short time.
+However, their corridor generation process only considers the connectivity of adjacent spheres.
+The found spheres often have small overlaps between adjacent ones, which over constrains the subsequent trajectory optimization and leaves tiny space for the quadrotor to maneuver at high speeds.
+Another problem is the lack of explicit consideration of the quadrotor's current speed, the resultant flight corridor often does not contain sufficient space for the quadrotor to maneuver from its current speed.
 The two problems will considerably reduce the feasible solution space and cause the backend optimization to fail.
-In contrast, our frontend attempts to find large individual spheres as well as their overlaps, while the receding scheme automatically incorporates the quadrotor current speed in each replan.
+In contrast, our frontend attempts to find large individual spheres and their overlaps, while the receding scheme automatically incorporates the quadrotor current speed in each replan.
 These two designs greatly improve the success rate and convergence speed of the subsequent trajectory optimization.